Beltus/blog/_drafts/2020-02-25-dataset-exploration.md

 Okay, lets get to it

+When I started my journey towards data science, I struggled with understanding exactly how to explore a dataset and make some meaningful, intuitive pre-analysis of the contents.
+Most sources online only provided incomplete or insufficient techniques.
+This article will give any newbie in data science an idea of the content of their dataset before proceeding ahead.

+## Note that, there are lots of terminologies used to describe rows and columns of a dataset.
+A row is called an instance, datapoint, sample, example.
+A column can be called a feature, attribute, predictor, etc. I might use any of these interchangeably.

 ## Step 1: Importing Revelant Libraries
+For dataset exploration, we need to import pandas and also numpy for some mathematical manipulations.
+The former with an alias of pd and latter with an alias of np.
 ```python
 import numpy as np
 from sklearn import model_selection